majeinfo/chaingun/README.md

 	(default is 127.0.0.1:12345) and will play the orders sent by the manager.
 This is the normal mode in distributed mode.
 	--verbose is optional
+    --no-log disabled the 'log actions' (see below for the actions)

 c) run the Manager (when Players are started as Daemons) :